Simultaneous raids: Cash, guns, vehicles seized in major organised crime operation in North Island

 "Through the dedicated work of investigators, police have successfully been able to seize and remove these ill-gotten status symbols of perceived success."

-"Profits are what drives organised crime, therefore we will continue to target this motivation for people to become involved in such crime," Gillbanks said.
+"Profits are what drives organised crime, therefore we will continue to target this motivation for people to become involved in such crime."

 Anyone with information about illegal drug activity is asked to contact Police or phone Crimestoppers anonymously on 0800 555 111.